5. Logging¶

 }

-On the vRouter, logging to Logstash can be enabled with the following configuration.
+On the vRouter, logging CGNAT logs to Logstash can be enabled with the following configuration.
+However, Logstash is not compatible with octet-counting framing-method.

-Click on Discover in the left menu; some logs are now displayed in the Kibana dashboard.
+Click on Analytics, Discover in the left menu; some logs are now displayed in the Kibana dashboard.

 The final step is to clean the logs output.
 Add the following available fields: action, prv_ip, sproto, pub_ip, start_port, end_port.